Docs

 Taking your data elsewhere

-Box-to-box migration is guaranteed.
-Moving to other hardware is best-effort — Hermes is open source and runs in plenty of places, but the path we promise is MangoTart to MangoTart.
+MangoTart-to-MangoTart migration is the supported path.
+Moving to other hardware is best-effort — Hermes is open source and runs in plenty of places, but the product promise covers migration between MangoTart devices.
 Your export also holds secrets in plain text (API keys, logins, chats), so treat the file like a password.

 A real agent — and it gets sharper the more you use it

 ChatGPT and Claude talk.
 Hermes does: it plans, uses tools, browses the web on your logged-in accounts, and runs tasks on a schedule — a full agent harness, not a chat box.
-It's also self-improving: it writes new skills from experience, remembers what matters, and builds a deeper model of you every session.
-Most chat assistants reset; Hermes compounds.
-It's the strongest open-source agent framework out there — and it's the one in your box.
+It can also build reusable skills and memory from experience.
+It is a capable open-source agent runtime, and MangoTart gives it a maintained home.

 Ready to set one up?
 See the quick start.